Electric dipole moment of the neutron from a flavor changing Higgs boson: Diagrams with one FC coupling -and a -coupling

 and so on in a self-explanatory way.

-The quantities $f(q,\tilde{q})$ are finite, and are of order $10^{-1}$ to $1$.(See Table I and II).
+The quantities $f(q,\tilde{q})$ are finite, and are of order $10^{-1}$ to $1$.
 The GIM-cancellations for the difference between the $u$- and $c$-quark contributions are very efficient, such that the differences $\Delta f_d(s,u-c)$ and $\Delta f_d(b,u-c)$ are of order $10^{-3}$ to $10^{-7}$, and can be safely neglected.
 Contributions with the $t$-quark in the loops are significantly different from contributions involving the lighter quarks.
 Thus, the determination of {\it both} the $t$-quark {\it and} the $c$-quark contributions will be important.
 In this case the GIM cancellation is not efficient.
-This pattern is confirmed in the tables I-VI in the Appendix.
-The differences between the $c$, and $t$-contributions are still of order $10^{-1}$ to $1$.
-Numerically,